 Skip to content

-rusterize on Python
+rusterize in Python

 rusterize is designed to work on all shapely geometries, even when they are nested inside complex geometry collections.
 Functionally, it supports four input types: